-The Forestry Commission provides over 130 car parks throughout the forest and each one has a gateway into the wider forest.
+There are over 130 car parks throughout the forest and each one has a gateway into the wider forest.
 You’ll find facilities at some sites, such as picnic tables, toilets and information.
 Throughout the Easter holidays and summertime, at Bolderwood, we offer a seasonal information cabin that provides advice on how to make the most of your visit.
 We ask visitors to follow The New Forest Code which focuses on nine simple ways you can help care for this unique and special place.

 A place for everyone to enjoy

 The New Forest is a working forest, with forestry, farming and equestrian activity on its narrow roads and tracks.
-Stay safe by obeying warning signs and keeping away from work sites and vehicles.
+Stay safe by looking out for warning signs and keeping away from work sites and vehicles.

 Ponies, cattle and other animals are free to roam the forest, so please admire the ponies without getting too close and certainly don’t feed them.